apache/spark/docs/spark-standalone.md

     ./bin/spark-shell --master spark://IP:PORT

-Note that if you are running spark-shell from one of the spark cluster machines, the `bin/spark-shell` script will automatically set MASTER from the `SPARK_MASTER_IP` and `SPARK_MASTER_PORT` variables in `conf/spark-env.sh`.

 You can also pass an option `--cores <numCores>` to control the number of cores that spark-shell uses on the cluster.

 # Launching Compiled Spark Applications